DonorDrive/ehcache/README.md

 Subsequently, querying the cache would look something like:

 `myResults = myCache.select().where("foo > 5").orderBy("foo ASC").execute(limit = 5);`

+If you are simply instantiating against the singleton Manager, you can still leverage native CF cache methods alongside the searching functionality outlined above (https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-by-category/cache-functions.html).

+Otherwise, the `Cache` object supports the IContainer interface outlined in the util package linked above.

 For a more in-depth example, please refer to the unit tests.